HexdDesign/Rofi-App-Launcher/README.md

 > [!TIP]
 > You can edit the config to toggle from your own preferred task bar, this one is used by Polybar.
 > Be aware of rofi-toggle.sh if not using Polybar
+> Additionally, you can change cat3.png to your own desired image,
+>  just make sure it's large enough !
+Or it will look weird :smiley_cat:

 ___________________________________________________________________